 SC VI.
 1 and 2.
-IN COMPLIANCE.
+COMPLIANCE.
 Shall keep all records of carbon breakthrough monitoring and carbon replacement for both the high-density and low-density carbon system.
 Records are maintained for carbon breakthrough monitoring.
-Carbon replacement for the high-density carbon system occurred in April 2013.
+According to Mr. Hackney carbon replacement for the high-density carbon system occurred in April 2013.
 Carbon replacement has not occurred on the low-density system.